aedenj/scala-console-starter/README.md

 docker-compose up
 ```

-Visit https://hub.docker.com/r/hseeberger/scala-sbt/tags to identify the version of scala you need.
+If you need to adjust the version of scala referenced in docker-compose.yml, visit https://hub.docker.com/r/hseeberger/scala-sbt/tags to identify the image you need.

 Run the app with something like `docker exec -it scala-console-starter_build_1 scala ./build/console.jar`